2019-22 Sociology of Religion Cohort

 Postdoctoral Research Fellow at the Grand Forks Human Nutrition Research Center

 My main research interests are family, religion, and gender.
-The overarching theme of my dissertation is “intensive mothering,” a cultural model of parenting that expects copious amounts of time, energy, and material resources invested in children.
+The overarching theme of my dissertation was “intensive mothering,” a cultural model of parenting that expects copious amounts of time, energy, and material resources invested in children.
 I am interested in how women respond to these cultural demands and the corresponding implications for their childbearing decisions and own well-being.
 It is important to me to view this topic through a Catholic lens—that having children is an actively good and holy pursuit, but that the Church may need to find new ways to support parents as these cultural demands become even more salient.

 Through the spirit of Catholic intellectualism, I hope that my research can integrate a longstanding tradition of prayer, action, and critical reflection into the study of modern sociological and cultural problems.
 Christian morals and dogma significantly influence how I view sociological processes, and they often push me to pursue deeper solutions to social problems.
 Theology and science are mutually enlightening, and each has the power to reveal the sacred.
 It is important to me that Catholic morality be incorporated into my work not only for this reason, but for personal reasons as well.
 I feel called to be a sociologist, and I believe that my research skills can and should be a tool for Christ’s mission for us.